mlouellette/Sublight_Engines_Landing_Page/README.md

 - The navbar is leading you to the different sections of the page
 - The download catalog has as a temporary alert : "COMING SOON!"
-- You can enter the proper credentials but for now the submit buttom as also a temporary alert : "Form submission is not yet implemented!"
 - In mobile version, navbar transform into a hamburger style menu.
 Click the icon to see your navigation options appearing
 - The form validation on the client side has been modified using Javascript